Skip to content ↓

 The education of your child is one of the most important decisions you will make as a parent and I am delighted that you are considering Brooke Weston Academy.

 The vision of our founders was to create a school that relentlessly focused on helping every student meet their potential in order to open up a lifetime of opportunities.
-For more than 25 years, Brooke Weston Academy’s staff and students have risen to this challenge and turned our founders vision into reality’.
+For over 30 years, Brooke Weston Academy’s staff and students have risen to this challenge and turned our founders' vision into reality’.

 Today, Brooke Weston Academy is one of the most successful comprehensive schools in the country.
 Our focus on outstanding teaching, deep pastoral care and a creative curriculum means that every student thrives.

 We work hard to develop curiosity, a love of learning, resilience and kindness in our students.
-Brooke Weston Academy’s success has been recognised with an outstanding judgement from Ofsted and we are helping lead the education system through our work as the lead school of the Brooke Weston Teaching School Alliance.
+Brooke Weston Academy’s success has been recognised by Ofsted and we are helping lead the education system through our work as the lead school of the Brooke Weston Teaching School Hub.

 We are proud of our academic record and our results in both Year 11 and the Sixth Form are outstanding.
 However, we are about so much more than just academic success.
-Day to day the academy is filled with students participating in vibrant music, arts and drama, as well as engaging lessons in science, maths and the humanities among others.
-As a school we offer an extensive range of sports, charity events, trips and expeditions, all of which combine to create a caring and highly successful academy.
+Day to day, the academy is filled with students participating in vibrant music, arts and drama, as well as engaging lessons in science, maths and the humanities, amongst others.
+As a school, we offer an extensive range of sports, charity events, trips and expeditions, all of which combine to create a caring and highly successful academy.

 Principal

-Congratulations to our Year 13 students who have been appointed as the Brooke Weston Academy student leaders for the coming year; Jack-Brent Thomas, Head Student; Marcus Ciobanu, Academic Leader; Mitchelle Mushipe, Diversity Leader; David Obembe, Charity Leader and Inez Kubiaczyk, Wellbeing Leader.
+Congratulations to our Year 13 students who have been appointed as the Brooke Weston Academy student leaders for the coming year.

-Marcus, who has ambitions to study Mathematics at Cambridge University and pursue a career in the Finance sector, is currently studying Maths, Further Maths, Physics and Computer Science.
+Head Student Finley, who has ambitions to study Medicine at University and intends to pursue a career in Cardiology, is currently studying Maths, Biology and Chemistry.

 Latest News